My Top 3 Secrets to Business Growth

 Here we go…

-The #1 secret to my business growth is EDUCATION.
 I didn’t stop learning when I got my degree at the MedArt School of Esthetics in Miami, FL.
 I immediately did post graduate study at the International Dermal Institute, known as the Harvard of post-graduate education for skincare therapists.

 That’s not all.
 Every year for the past 20+ years I’ve sought out classes & courses, seminars & webinars, workshops, and tradeshows.
 I’ve read countless books and manuals to build a knowledge base.
 Between this ongoing education and using it in the studio, I’ve developed my treatment protocols and best practices.
 I also learned to "think outside the box" from client to client because this isn't a one size fits all situation.